 Ireland is located in Western Europe and is a neighbour to Northern Ireland (United Kingdom).
 Ireland is an island country and the capital city is Dublin.
 Ireland is a member of the European Union since 1973 and uses Euro as currency in contrast to the United Kingdom.

-The higher education system in Ireland splits up into 7 universities, 4 colleges, 14 Institutes of Technology and 7 private higher education institution.
-The Institutes of Technology have a practical orientation.
-Third level institutions cannot award degrees.
-They have to be certified by another higher education party or by “Quality and Qualifications Ireland (QQI)”.
+The higher education system in Ireland splits up into 7 universities, 4 colleges, 7 private higher education institutions and 14 technological universities which have a practical orientation.
+Third level institutions can award degrees but have to be certified by another higher education party or by the state agency 'Quality and Qualifications Ireland' (QQI).

 As usual in the European higher education area, the degree-structure is three-tiered for the overwhelming part of the subjects/ programmes: bachelor (undergraduate), master and doctoral degrees (postgraduate).